2Yr·

 Who am I?

-So I did some research and came across the telecom stock crisis during the dotcom bubble of the 2000s.
-On 18.11.96, the Telekom share became tradable on the stock exchange in Frankfurt and went into the pockets of private investors for just under 15€.
+So I did some research and came across the Deutsche Telekom share crisis during the dotcom bubble of the 2000s.
+On November 18, 1996, the Telekom share became tradable on the stock exchange in Frankfurt and went into the pockets of private investors for just under €15.
 An increase in value to 103.50 in 2000 was the high point and seemed to justify the grandiose advertising campaign with well-known stars and the image as a "people's share".
 However, as a result of an overvaluation of real estate and the dotcom bubble in March 2000, the share price fell by 90% to below €10 (see (1), (2)).
-This was the basis for all statements like "On the stock market you only lose money" and "Savings account/pension is safe".
-Even today, such statements make the hairs on the back of my neck stand up, but I tried not to pay too much attention to this opinion against the background of the huge speculation bubble at that time and exaggerated advertising slogans.
-It was obvious afterwards that one should not have made such promises to a largely inexperienced people with capital market topics.
+This was the basis for all statements such as "You only lose money on the stock market" and "Savings accounts/pensions are safe".
+Even today, such claims make the hairs on the back of my neck stand up, but even then I tried not to pay too much attention to this opinion against the backdrop of the huge speculative bubble and exaggerated advertising slogans of the time.
+It was obvious afterwards that such promises should not have been made to a largely inexperienced public with capital market issues.

 2.What type of investor am I?

-Unfortunately, this relic still carries strong weight, especially today, if I take the study by the opinion research institute Civey as a basis.
-Here, 5,000 citizens were randomly asked about their attitude to the share pension with the request for an assessment in "I stand positively to the share pension" or "I stand negatively to the share pension".
-Subsequently, the respondents were assigned to the federal states, so that a rejection of the share pension of 43%-48% can be stated in particular in the east of Germany.
-The text to the study looks for the explanation here in general disinformation and lack of knowledge to the function mode not of the share pension but to the stock exchange generally.
-The resistance is based thus far on missing search will and/or a general disinterest of the involved ones.
-An exact percentage breakdown of who exactly voted for the motive of lack of education or fact-based rejection is unfortunately not provided.
-I'd love to tell you the study was only done online and maybe they just targeted the wrong people - unfortunately though, taking into account the statistical error, the study is significant and representative.
-From my point of view, this is a great sign of delusion for an almost convulsive adherence to the outdated pension model and for the ignorance of population development (see (2), (8)).
+Unfortunately, this relic still carries a lot of weight, especially today, if I take the study by the opinion research institute Civey as a basis.
+Here, 5,000 citizens were randomly asked about their attitude to the equity-based pension and asked to rate it as "I am positive about the equity-based pension" or "I am negative about the equity-based pension".
+The respondents were then assigned to the federal states, so that a 43%-48% rejection of the equity-based pension can be observed in eastern Germany in particular.
+The text of the study seeks an explanation in general disinformation and a lack of knowledge about the functioning not of the equity annuity but of the stock market in general.
+The resistance is therefore largely based on a lack of willingness to research or a general lack of interest on the part of those involved.
+Unfortunately, an exact percentage breakdown of who exactly voted due to a lack of education or fact-based rejection is not provided.
+I would love to tell you that the study was only carried out online and that perhaps the wrong people were simply approached - unfortunately, however, the study is significant and representative when the statistical error is taken into account.
+In my view, this is a major sign of the almost convulsive adherence to the outdated pension model and ignorance of demographic trends (cf. (2), (8)).

 So far I have been disappointed.

-I would be happy to write a contribution "Retirement provision USA vs. Germany".
+I would also be happy to write a contribution "Retirement provision USA vs. Germany".
 I would be happy to receive feedback in the comments column.

 3. Why am I a dividend investor?